eBay/skin/CONTRIBUTING.md

 A pre-release is always made from a milestone branch.

 1. Run `npm version prepatch`, `npm version preminor`, or `npm version premajor`.
+If you need to increment an existing prerelease use `npm version prerelease`.
 This command will automatically:
     * update the version number in css build files
     * update the version number in `package.json`
     * commit all changes locally
     * create a Git tag
-1. Push commit to origin.
+2. Push commit to origin.
-1. Run `npm publish --tag beta` to publish the package to NPM.
+3. Run `npm publish --tag beta` to publish the package to NPM.

 ### Final Release